norbs57/norbs57/README.md

-- 👋 Hi, I'm Norbert Voelker, a retired Computer Science lecturer
+- 👋 Hi, I'm Norbert, a retired Computer Science lecturer
 - 📫 If you want to contact me, my email address is ____vaer@gmail.com where you need to replace the underscores with the first three letters of my first name.

 <!---